-SASPRI, the Studies in Poverty and Inequality Institute and the Labour Research Service have been part of a pilot study to test the applicability of the “minimum income standard approach” to estimate the income required for a decent standard of living in middle income developing countries which was led by the Centre for Research in Social Policy at Loughborough University.
-The project involves both South Africa and Mexico.
+SASPRI, the Studies in Poverty and Inequality Institute and the Labour Research Service took part in a pilot study to test the applicability of the “Minimum Income Standard” (MIS) approach to estimate the income required for a decent standard of living in middle income developing countries.
+The study was led by the Centre for Research in Social Policy at Loughborough University, and involved pilots in both South Africa and Mexico.

 SASPRI was responsible for the fieldwork in South Africa which took place in Cape Town and the Eastern Cape.
 A report of the South African pilot is available here.